Sanjaya-Samudra/Sanjaya-Samudra/README.md

 💬 Ask me about **Java, SQL, C++, JavaScript, HTML, CSS**

-⚡ Fun fact **The longest Git commit message ever recorded is 72,935 characters long!
-That’s a lot of detail for a single change.**
+⚡ Fun fact **Code is like humor.
+When you have to explain it, it’s bad.**

  </div>